 Investment in biopharmaceutical product development is a highly speculative undertaking and entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate efficacy or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We are still in the early stages of development of our product candidates.
-We have begun enrollment and dosing of patients in the Phase 1 portion of our MasterKey-01 trial to pursue a tumor-agnostic development strategy.
+Our most advanced product candidates, BDTX-1535 and BDTX-189, are currently only in Phase 1 clinical studies.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 We have financed our operations primarily through private placements of our preferred stock.

 We have incurred significant net losses in each period since we commenced operations in December 2014.
-For the years ended December 31, 2020 and 2019, we reported net losses of \$67.3 million and \$35.3 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$118.2 million.
+For the years ended December 31, 2021 and 2020, we reported net losses of \$125.6 million and \$67.3 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$243.8 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase substantially if and as we:

-- continue our research and development efforts and submit INDs for our lead product candidates; - conduct preclinical studies and clinical trials for our current and future product candidates based on our Mutation-Allostery- Pharmacology, or MAP, platform; - seek marketing approvals for any product candidates that successfully complete clinical trials; - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities, whether alone or with third parties, to commercialize any product candidates for which we may obtain regulatory approval, if any; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; and - operate as a public company.
+- continue our research and development efforts and submit INDs for our lead product candidates; - conduct preclinical studies and clinical trials for our current and future product candidates based on our Mutation-Allostery- Pharmacology, or MAP, platform; - seek marketing approvals for any product candidates that successfully complete clinical trials; - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities, whether alone or with third parties, to commercialize any product candidates for which we may obtain regulatory approval, if any; - obtain, expand, maintain, enforce and protect our intellectual property portfolio; - · hire additional clinical, regulatory and scientific personnel; and - operate as a public company.